 More Ways to Get a Great Interest Rate

-There are more ways to get a good rate, in addition to agreeing to a shorter rate lock period.
-The larger down payment you make, the lower the interest rate will be, as you will have more equity from the start.
-You can pay points to improve your rate for the term of the loan, meaning you pay more up front.
-One strategy that makes financial sense for some is to pay points to reduce the interest rate over the term of the loan.
-You'll pay more up front, but you will save money in the end.
+There are other ways to get a good rate, besides agreeing to a shorter rate lock period.
+The bigger down payment you pay, the better your rate will be, as you will have more equity from the start.
+You might choose to pay points to improve your rate for the life of the loan, meaning you pay more up front.
+One strategy that makes financial sense for some is to pay points to improve the interest rate over the life of the loan.
+You will pay more up front, but you'll save money, especially if you don't refinance early.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.